Our Grand, Low FODMAP Cinnamon Streusel Coffee Cake

 Cinnamon Streusel Coffee Cake

-Our Cinnamon Streusel Coffee Cake is low FODMAP and gluten-free.
+Our Cinnamon Streusel Coffee Cake is low FODMAP, lactose-free and gluten-free.
 It feeds a crowd and is special enough for a party.
 Brunch anyone?

 - 3 cups (435 g) gluten-free all-purpose flour, such as Bob’s Red Mill Gluten Free 1 to 1 Baking Flour